3dkrender/WAX_CS_Template/Server/README.md

 *The WAXKEY in the example is a fake key.
 You must use your own key.*

+# IMPORTANT

+The project includes environment configuration files for educational purposes.
+Make sure that these files are not shared in your Github repository, especially if you publish your project in a public repository.

 ## Usage

 Read the docs for some information: [Documentation](./docs/README.md)